 (PS – Did you know that relying on traditional exams is a RED FLAG that a resource is not aligned to the NGSS?
 Learn more here.)

-What are three dimensional assessments?
+What are three-dimensional assessments?

-Therefore, three-dimensional assessments are assessment tools – exams, projects, performance tasks, etc — that integrate ALL THREE DIMENSIONS of the NGSS with equal (or perhaps roughly equal) emphasis.
+Therefore, three-dimensional assessments are assessment tools – exams, projects, performance tasks, etc. — that integrate ALL THREE DIMENSIONS of the NGSS with equal (or perhaps roughly equal) emphasis.

-A three dimensional assessment expects students to engage in Science and Engineering Practices to demonstrate their understanding of Disciplinary Core Ideas, using the big ideas in the Crosscutting Concepts to add depth and connectedness to their understanding of the content knowledge.
+A three-dimensional assessment expects students to engage in Science and Engineering Practices to demonstrate their understanding of Disciplinary Core Ideas, using the big ideas in the Crosscutting Concepts to add depth and connectedness to their understanding of the content knowledge.

-Oh, and these assessments are built from a specific phenomenon.
-The great thing about that is it, in many ways, makes these exams un-Googleable.
-(We chatted about this in the Teaching Science In 3D podcast here!)
+These assessments are considered to be more robust and accurate measures of student learning compared to traditional assessments that focus on recall and memorization.Oh, and they are built from a specific phenomenon.
+The great thing about that is it, in many ways, makes these exams unGoogleable.
+(We chatted about this in the Teaching Science In 3D podcast!)

-How are three dimensional assessments different from traditional assessments?
+How are three-dimensional assessments different from traditional assessments?

 Traditional tests and quizzes are typically full of a bunch of questions in random order that address various unit concepts.
 One question has very little connection to the next (if any at all), and questions can really be completed in any order.

-In a three dimensional assessment, one or several scenarios (phenomena) are presented that students use to complete a task (sometimes broken into a series of prompts or questions that build on each other or in some ways connect).
+In a three-dimensional assessment, one or several scenarios (phenomena) are presented that students use to complete a task (sometimes broken into a series of prompts or questions that build on each other or in some ways connect).

 Traditional quizzes and tests are full of true/false, fill-in-the-blank, multiple choice, short answer, or matching questions.
 While these questions may help you determine the degree to which students understand the Disciplinary Core Ideas (or the “content” chunk), they do not provide students the opportunity to engage in the Science and Engineering Practices.

 Traditional quizzes and tests typically assign one point per question.
-These types of questions don’t gives students the opportunity to receive feedback (other than a right or wrong checkmark), nor do they differentiate between degrees of difficulty in the questions.
+These types of questions don’t give students the opportunity to receive feedback (other than a right or wrong checkmark), nor do they differentiate between degrees of difficulty in the questions.

-A three dimensional assessment, by its very nature, generally requires some sort of rubric to assess student performance and understanding.
+A three-dimensional assessment, by its very nature, generally requires some sort of rubric to assess student performance and understanding.
 You are assessing both the Science and Engineering Practices (the skills) and Disciplinary Core Ideas (the content), and students will demonstrate a range of performance for both of these.
 Rubrics can help you quantify student performance more easily and more accurately.

 Ok, sold.
-But how do I create a three dimensional assessment!?
+But how do I create a three-dimensional assessment!?